-As we have previously noted, in order to take the preceding actions and strengthen the federal government's cybersecurity posture, agencies should implement the information security programs required by FISMA.
+As we have previously noted, in order to strengthen the federal government's cybersecurity posture, agencies should fully implement the information security programs required by FISMA.
 In this regard, FISMA provides a framework for ensuring the effectiveness of information security controls for federal information resources.
-The law requires each agency to develop, document, and implement an agencywide information security program.
-Such a program includes risk assessments; the development and implementation of policies and procedures to cost-effectively reduce risks; plans for providing adequate information security for networks, facilities, and systems; security awareness and specialized training; the testing and evaluation of the effectiveness of controls; the planning, implementation, evaluation, and documentation of remedial actions to address information security deficiencies; procedures for detecting, reporting, and responding to security incidents; and plans and procedures to ensure continuity of operations.

-Since 2010, we have made 2,733 recommendations to agencies aimed at improving the security of federal systems and information.
+The law requires each agency to develop, document, and implement an agency-wide information security program.
+Such a program should include risk assessments; the development and implementation of policies and procedures to cost- effectively reduce risks; plans for providing adequate information security for networks, facilities, and systems; security awareness and specialized training; the testing and evaluation of the effectiveness of controls; the planning, implementation, evaluation, and documentation of remedial actions to address information security deficiencies; procedures for detecting, reporting, and responding to security incidents; and plans and procedures to ensure continuity of operations.
+Since fiscal year 2010, we have made over 3,000 recommendations to agencies aimed at addressing the four cybersecurity challenges.
 These recommendations have identified actions for agencies to take to strengthen technical security controls over their computer networks and systems.
 They also have included recommendations for agencies to fully implement aspects of their information security programs, as mandated by FISMA.
-Nevertheless, many agencies continue to be challenged in safeguarding their information systems and information, in part because many of these recommendations have not been implemented.
-As of May 2018, 793 of information security-related recommendations we have made have not been implemented.
+Nevertheless, many agencies continue to be challenged in safeguarding their information systems and information, in part, because many of these recommendations have not been implemented.
+Of the roughly 3,000 recommendations made since 2010, 73 percent had been implemented as of November 2018; leaving 688 recommendations unimplemented.
+Agencies' Inspectors General Are to Identify Information Security Program Weaknesses In order to determine the effectiveness of the agencies' information security programs and practices, FISMA requires federal agencies' inspectors general to conduct annual independent evaluations.

-Agencies' Inspectors

-General Are to Identify

-Information Security

-Program Weaknesses

-In order to determine the effectiveness of the agencies' information security programs and practices, FISMA requires that federal agencies' inspectors general conduct annual independent evaluations.
 The agencies are to report the results of these evaluations to OMB, and OMB is to summarize the results in annual reports to Congress.

-In these evaluations, the inspectors general frame the scope of their analysis, identify key findings, and detail recommendations to address the findings.
+In these evaluations, the inspectors general are to frame the scope of their analyses, identify key findings, and detail recommendations to address the findings.
 The evaluations also are to capture maturity model ratings for their respective agencies.
-Toward this end, in fiscal year 2017, the inspector general community, in partnership with OMB and DHS, finalized a 3-year effort to create a maturity model for FISMA metrics that align to the five function areas in the NIST Framework for Improving Critical Infrastructure Cybersecurity (Cybersecurity Framework): identify, protect, detect, respond, and recover.
-53 This alignment is intended to help promote consistent and comparable metrics and criteria and provides agencies with a meaningful independent assessment of their information security programs.
+Toward this end, in fiscal year 2017, the inspector general community, in partnership with OMB and DHS, finalized a 3-year effort to create a maturity model for FISMA metrics.
+The maturity model aligns with the five function areas in the NIST Framework for Improving Critical Infrastructure Cybersecurity (Cybersecurity

+Framework): identify, protect, detect, respond, and recover.54 This alignment is intended to help promote consistent and comparable metrics and criteria and provide agencies with a meaningful independent assessment of their information security programs.

-This maturity model is designed to summarize the status of agencies' information security programs on a five-level capability maturity scale.
+The maturity model is designed to summarize the status of agencies' information security programs on a five-level capability maturity scale.
 The five maturity levels are defined as follows: